SamGulinello/EC601A1_14/README.md

 # EC601A1_14
 EC601 semester long research project simulating the use of photonics to compute matrix multiplications.
 This repo hosts the work and research done by its contributors throughout the Fall 2022 semester.
 This project has ended but if you have feedback, advise, and any helpful tidbits of knowledge I would be very happy to hear from you.
-My email is samgul@bu.edu.
+My email is samgul@bu.edu

 ## Sprint 1